Tiamarth/isabella-vivaldi/vivaldi-css.md

 - **more clear tab hovered** When you're moving your mouse over the tabs in the tab bar, Isabella emphasizes the tab that's currently being hovered far more clearly than Vivaldi does by default.
 - **more visible tab stack indicators** Tab stack indicators are easier to see, the topmost tab in a tab stack is easier to distinguish from the others.
 This is done without requiring more space for the indicators.
 - **no top gradient** By default, Vivaldi draws a gradient behind the tabs if various criteria are met by the currently applied theme.
 In particular if the accent is dark and applied to the window.
 Isabella removes the gradient.
-- **adapt to your preferred color scheme** Don't like the colours Isabella uses?
+- **completely adaptable** Don't like the colours Isabella uses?
 Simply don't use them!
 If you just want the interface improvements, the css will adapt smoothly into any theme you apply in Vivaldi's settings.
 - **make Vivaldi respect your system theme** Isabella integrates with the Isabella gtk theme by forcing Vivaldi to use those window buttons instead.

 ## Installation (Linux)